After its cancellation in April, the Less is More workshop in Scotland is moving online and will take place Monday 5th – Friday 9th October.

-What will the Less is More Scotland Residency involve?
+What will the Less is More Scotland workshop involve?

-At Hospitalfield, LiM will be running a week-long residency for writers to develop their projects.
-The residency will be led throughout by two international script consultants.
+LiM will be running a week-long workshop for writers to develop their projects.
+The event will be led throughout by two international script consultants.

 This programme will focus on ‘pre-writing.'
 The idea that the more that can be explored and determined prior to the writing process beginning, the more successful a first draft will be.

 Participants apply with an outline for a project and over the course of the workshop the LiM tutors will use their story development methodologies to help the project reach its potential.
 The methodologies help to craft story, develop character and discover themes.